GetHealthyCalculators

 Limitations

-• This is an estimate — actual hydration needs vary based on individual metabolism, health conditions, and medications.
+• This is an estimate — actual hydration needs vary based on individual metabolism, health conditions, body size, sweat rate, and medications.

-• The calculator does not account for water obtained from food, which can contribute 20-30% of daily intake.
+• The calculator does not subtract water obtained from food, which can contribute 20–30% of total intake.

 Frequently Asked Questions